Bai Chongxi: Personal life

 Bai Chongxi's former residence in Nanjing.

 As a Muslim, he was Chairman of the Chinese Islamic National Salvation Federation, and then the Chinese Muslim Association.
 Bai Chongxi was a board member of the All-China Inter-religious Association, representing Islam, the other members of the board were a Catholic bishop, Methodist bishop, and the Buddhist abbot Taixu.

 Bai sent his son Pai Hsien-yung to Catholic schools in Hong Kong.

 During the Northern Expedition, in 1926 in Guangxi, Bai Chongxi led his troops in destroying Buddhist temples and smashing idols, turning the temples into schools and Kuomintang party headquarters.
 It was reported that almost all of Buddhist monasteries in Guangxi were destroyed by Bai in this manner.
 The monks were removed.
 Bai led a wave of anti-foreignism in Guangxi, attacking American, European, and other foreigners and missionaries, and generally making the province unsafe for foreigners.
 Westerners fled from the province, and some Chinese Christians were also attacked as imperialist agents.

 The three goals of his movement were anti-foreignism, anti-imperialism, and anti-religion.
 Bai led the anti-religious movement, against superstition.
 Huang Shaohong, also a Kuomintang member of the New Guangxi Clique, supported Bai's campaign, and Huang was a non-Muslim, the anti religious campaign was agreed upon by all Guangxi Kuomintang members, so it may have not had anything to do with Bai's beliefs.

 As a Kuomintang member, Bai and the other Guangxi clique members allowed the Communists to continue attacking foreigners and idols, since they shared the goal of expelling the foreign powers from China, but they stopped Communists from initiating social change.

 British diplomats reported that he also drank wine and ate pork in spite of his religion.

 Bai Chongxi was interested in Xinjiang, a predominately Muslim province.
 He wanted to resettle disbanded Chinese soldiers there to prevent it from being seized by the Soviet Union.
 Bai personally wanted to lead an expedition to seize back Xinjiang to bring it under Chinese control, in the style that Zuo Zongtang led during the Dungan revolt.
 Bai's partner in the Guangxi clique Huang Shaohong planned an invasion of Xinjiang.
-During the Kumul Rebellion Chiang Kai-shek was ready to send Huang Shaohong and his expeditionary force which he assembled to assist Muslim General Ma Zhongying against Sheng Shicai, but when Chiang heard about the Soviet Invasion of Xinjiang, he decided to withdraw to avoid an international incident if his troops directly engaged the Soviets, leaving Ma alone without reinforcements to fight the Red Army.
-Huang was suspicious of this, suspecting that Chiang feared that the Guangxi clique was trying to take control of Xinjiang rather than Chiang's Nanjing regime.
+During the Kumul Rebellion, Chiang Kai-shek was ready to send Huang Shaohong and his expeditionary force which he assembled to assist Muslim general Ma Zhongying against Sheng Shicai, but when Chiang heard about the Soviet invasion of Xinjiang, he decided to withdraw to avoid an international incident if his troops directly engaged the Soviets, leaving Ma alone without reinforcements to fight the Red Army.
+Huang was suspicious of this, suspecting that Chiang feared that the Guangxi clique was trying to take control of Xinjiang themselves rather than for Chiang's Nanjing regime.